Skip to main content

 GitHub Repository

-The Acurast Receiver Pallet allows a Substrate based chain to integrate the Acurast functionality to be able to securly receive real world data posted by the Acurast Processors.
+The Acurast Receiver Pallet allows a Substrate based chain to integrate the Acurast functionality to be able to securely receive real world data posted by the Acurast Processors.

 Introduction

-The Acurast Fullfilment Receiver Pallet, in combination with the Acurast P256 crypto package, allows a Parachain to accepts direct fulfillments from Acurast Processors.
+The Acurast Fulfillment Receiver Pallet, in combination with the Acurast P256 crypto package, allows a Substrate (Polkadot SDK) enabled chain to accept direct fulfillments from Acurast Processors.

 The Pallet exposes one extrinsic.